ronilaukkarinen/pianobar-macos/README.md

-Enhanced pianobar for OS X
+Enhanced pianobar for macOS
 ================

-This is rolle's awesome fork of pianobar settings for OS X.
+This is rolle's awesome fork of pianobar settings for macOS.

-With pianobar-osx you can achieve a working Command Line Interface music player that plays radio from [Pandora](https://www.pandora.com), scrobbles songs to [Last.fm](http://www.last.fm) and more.
+With pianobar-macos you can achieve a working Command Line Interface music player that plays radio from [Pandora](https://www.pandora.com), scrobbles songs to [Last.fm](http://www.last.fm) and more.
 All this with CLI!

 ## Features